torvalds/linux/Documentation/filesystems/fscrypt.rst

 management system
 <https://source.android.com/security/encryption/file-based>`_, over
 using the kernel's API directly.
-Using existing tools reduces the chance of introducing your own security bugs.
+Using existing tools reduces the chance of introducing your own security s.
 (Nevertheless, for completeness this documentation covers the kernel's API anyway.)

 Unlike dm-crypt, fscrypt operates at the filesystem level rather than